 I could tell by the way momma was acting yesterday that there would be hatch at any time.
 The eaglet was officially pronounced hatched at 11:25 am EDT this morning when momma took the shell out of the bowl and placed it on top of the nest.
 I missed it by just 10 minutes.

 I also missed the first and second view of the little bobblehead but was Blessed to see it's very first feeding.
 I was so excited and my eyes were tearing up.
-I am waiting for an email notification from NBG with the first feeding photo but did receive the the first peek photo.
-Will post it now and then post the first feeding as soon as receive it.

 This is so exciting!
 I didn't watch until Hate Litter posted about the nest last year and they were already a couple weeks old when I saw them so this is a real treat to see them from laying to hatching and, of course, will watch until they fledge. :-)